LPMB-Lab/developer-resources/README.md

 ## Basic project structure
 LPMB Lab programs have the following basic components:
 1. Trials
-3. Trial structure
+2. Trial structure
-4. Some sort of (usually human) stimulus
+3. Some sort of (usually human) stimulus
-5. User input
+4. User input
-6. Data Collection
+5. Data Collection
-7. UI
+6. UI

 As such I've found it beneficial to create scripts for each of these components and attach most of them to a central, ampty `System Manager` GameObject.
+Scripts I almost always have are:
+1. `Trial.cs`: contains the definition of a Trial, including a `TrialType` enum and variables for other trial parameters.
+2. `TrialManager.cs`: controls what happens when trials start and end, as well as trial progression.
+3. A script for e.g. virtual pedestrian management, PLD management, etc.
+4. `InputManager.cs`: detecting inout and activating appropriate functions in other scripts when input is detected.
+5. `DataManager.cs`: has methods for recording data into local files or on Google Sheets.
+6. `UIManager.cs`: controls what happens when input UI elements are changed and changes UI text to reflect current trial.